-Pursuit of certificates must be approved by the fellow's mentor and the Self Graduate Fellowship Director.
-The purpose is to ensure that the certificate topic and additional coursework are a match to Self Graduate Fellowship goals and to manage Self Graduate Fellowship tuition expenses.
+Pursuit of certificates must be approved by the fellow's faculty mentor and the Self Graduate Fellowship Director.
+The purpose is to ensure that the certificate topic and additional coursework are a match to the fellow's academic and career goals, Self Graduate Fellowship policy, and to manage Self Graduate Fellowship tuition expenses.